-- A. The majority of the funds local educational agencies (LEAs) receive come from the State of California, through the State Controller's Office (SCO). - B. The funds issued by the SCO are the state apportionments e.g., the principal apportionment, which includes funding for the Local Control Funding Formula (LCFF) as well as other related programs including Education Protection Act (EPA) and funding for Special Education (AB602), the pass-through funds from the federal government (e.g., NCLB Title I), and restricted state categorical program grants (formula-driven and reimbursement grants). - C. The California Department of Education (CDE) will notify the county treasurer and the county superintendent of schools/county office of education (COE) of the amounts due to the LEAs and notify the SCO authorizing the release of funds. - 1.
-The CDE certifies the principal apportionment three times per year: at Advance in July, P1 (period one) in February, and P2 (period two) in June.
-True up for the prior year is performed at P1.
+- A. The majority of the funds local educational agencies (LEAs) receive come from the State of California, through the State Controller's Office (SCO). - B. The funds issued by the SCO are the state apportionments, primarily the principal apportionment.
+This includes funding for the Local Control Funding Formula (LCFF) as well as other related programs such as the Education Protection Act (EPA) and funding for special education through the Assembly Bill (AB) 602 funding model.
+Other apportionments are distributed outside of the principal apportionment and may include pass-through funds from the federal government (e.g., Every Student Succeeds ACT (ESSA) Title I) as well as restricted and unrestricted state categorical program grants (formula-driven and reimbursement grants). - C. The California Department of Education (CDE) will notify the county superintendent of schools / county office of education (COE) of the amounts due to the LEAs and notify the SCO authorizing the release of funds. - 1.
+The CDE certifies the principal apportionment three times per year: at the Advance in July, P-1 (period one) in February, and P-2 (period two) in June.
+A recalculation, or true up, of the prior year (annual certification) is performed at P-1.
 The CDE provides monthly payment schedules for each certification of the principal apportionment along with a payment summary detailing funding per program by LEA.
 The COEs use the payment schedule and summary to allocate the monthly receipt of state aid for the principal apportionment to the LEAs in the county.
-The CDE maintains a listserve to inform members of certifications and other issues pertinent to the principal apportionment and special education (PASE) funding streams, which includes EPA.
-To sign up for the PASE listserve, send a blank email message to join-pase-contacts@mlist.cde.ca.gov.
+The CDE maintains an email list to inform members of certifications and other issues pertinent to the principal apportionment and special education (PASE) funding streams, which includes EPA.
+To be included in the PASE email list, send a blank email message to join-pase-contacts@mlist.cde. ca.gov.

 Education Protection Act funding is certified and distributed quarterly at the end of September, December, March and June using the latest available information from the principal apportionment certifications.
-A payment schedule by LEA is prepared with each distribution and is used to allocate the receipt of funds to the various LEAs in the county.
+A payment schedule by LEA is prepared with each distribution and is used to allocate the receipt of funds to the various LEAs in each county.

-- 2. When the CDE releases instructions to the SCO for the release of all other funds outside of the principal apportionment and EPA funding streams, the CDE also emails a notification to the COE that includes the following elements: - a) Identification of the claim schedule. - b) When the instructions were sent to the SCO. - c) An estimated timeframe when the funds should be released by the SCO. - d) Any disbursement schedules (usually an excel spreadsheet), as attachments, showing the individual district and the county disbursement totals statewide.

-e) A notice of apportionment or funding award letter to each COE email address.
+- 2. When the CDE provides instructions to the SCO for the release of all other funds outside of the principal apportionment and EPA funding streams, the CDE also emails a notification to the COE that includes the following elements: - a.
+Identification of the voucher(s). - b.
+When the instructions were sent to the SCO. - c.
+An estimated time frame when the funds should be released by the SCO. - d.
+Any disbursement schedules (usually as spreadsheet attachments), showing the individual district and county disbursement totals statewide. - e.
+A notice of apportionment or funding award letter for each COE.

-The CDE School Fiscal Services Division maintains a 'CDEFisc' email address for each county office; these addresses are used to distribute the apportionment notices electronically.
+The CDE School Fiscal Services Division maintains a 'CDEFisc' email address for each county office.
+These addresses are used to distribute the apportionment notices electronically.
 COE business office staff responsible for this function will need to be provided access to the CDEFisc emails.